Back to Main Page - Kites Online " How To Care for your Lawn Sails "

 ** Avoid Direct Sunlight

-Remember that both direct and reflected sun can damage your sail or flag
+Remember that both direct and reflected sun can damage

 over an extended period of time.

-Be prepared to invest in a new lawn sail every year if left in an intensely
+Be prepared to invest in a new lawn sail every year if

-sunny location or extreme wind conditions.
+sunny location or extreme wind / weather conditions.

-For extended enjoyment, display your sail in a partially shady location,
+For extended enjoyment, display your sail in a partially

 or move it in & out of the direct sunlight.